Good Medicine - Medical School II

 "I don't know, but she did make the threat."

 There were no more questions, so the next witness, Jon Pence, was called.
-Surprisingly, he was from Faith Bible, and he testified that Melissa had celebrated Lee’s death and Robby’s injuries, and had expressed her wish that Robby would die as well.
+Surprisingly, he was from Faith Bible, and he testified that Melissa had celebrated Lee's death and Robby's injuries and had expressed her wish that Robby would die as well.
 Nobody asked him any questions, nor did they ask any of Jeremy Burke, another member of Faith Bible, who testified to the same thing.

 "What's with the church people?"
 Clarissa asked.

-“I’m going to wager it’s about not being banned from Taft.
-I told you what Doctor Blahnik was doing, and this might well be a way to try to show they aren’t the evil bastards we all think they are.”
+"I'm going to wager it's about not being banned from Taft.
+I told you what Doctor Blahnik was doing, and this might well be a way to try to show they aren't the evil bastards we all know they are."

 "Wow!"
 Clarissa gasped.
 "Did you just say that, Petrovich?"